fossasia/badgemagic-rs/README.md

 ./badgemagic --help
 ```

 > Note: The windows and macOS build is not actively tested.
-Please try it out and report back whether it worked or any problems that might occour.
+Please try it out and report back whether it worked or any problems that might occur.

 If your system is not listed above (Linux / Windows on ARM, musl, etc.) or you want to do it anyway, you can install this tool from source: